Sophie Magdalene of Brandenburg-Kulmbach: Early life

 She was born in Castle Schonberg, Bavaria, on 28 November 1700 to Christian Heinrich, Margrave of Brandenburg-Bayreuth-Kulmbach and Countess Sophie Christiane of Wolfstein.
 She was raised at the court of the Queen of Poland, Christiane Eberhardine of Brandenburg-Bayreuth, in Saxony.

 Crown Princess

 King Frederick IV of Denmark allowed his son, Crown Prince Christian, to find a suitable bride.
-During a trip through Europe accompanied by Chancellor Ulrik Adolf Holstein the Crown Prince met Sophie Magdalene while she was serving as lady-in-waiting of the Queen of Poland at the Pretzsch Castle.
+During a trip through Europe accompanied by Chancellor Ulrik Adolf Holstein the Crown Prince met Sophie Magdalene while she was serving as lady-in-waiting of the Queen of Poland at Pretzsch Castle.
 She came from a small (the Margraviate of Kulmbach was not greater than Lolland-Falster), insignificant, relatively poor and large German princely family (she had 13 siblings); however, the King gave his permission.
 In the Crown Prince's letters he wrote that he fell for Sophie Magdalene's intense religiosity, which matched with his own beliefs.
 It would affect his later reign.
 The wedding took place on 7 August 1721 at Pretzsch Castle in Saxony.

 A French envoy to the Danish court sent a description home of the 20-year-old Crown Princess: